Seeing

 Following table shows monthly clear sky ratios.

-*The values are average of the median or ratio for respective months within the years indicated.
+*The values are average of the ratio for respective months within the years indicated.

 Distribution of seeing